nikshrimali/EMLO2/Assignment06/README.md

 - Complete

 **Add the maximum batch_size number you were able to achieve**
-- Complete - tried multiple batches and highest batchsize achieved is 256
+- Complete - tried multiple batche sizes and highest batch size achieved is 256
 - could not store all the experiments.
-I lost spot images 2 times and log has data only for the final experiment
+I lost spot instances 2 times and log has data only for the final experiment

 **Upload Tensorboard logs to Tensorboard.dev and add link to it**
 - Complete - https://tensorboard.dev/experiment/DILuXqGGT2eqoWSL3bKKEw/#scalars